 Secular Student Alliance (SSA) gives a voice to atheist, agnostic, non-religious, and secular students, promoting scientific and critical thinking.

 Society of Buddhist and Hindu Students (SBHS) offers students from these backgrounds and the campus community field trips and holiday celebrations.

 Sojourners Christian Fellowship provides weekly table fellowship, study, and service opportunities.
-Sojourners meets on Wednesdays at 5:00 pm in Campus Center #206 (bring your dinner from McKinley’s).
+Sojourners meets on Wednesdays at 5:00 pm in McKinley’s Private Dining Room.